theshobhitsingh/ConcurrentCacheProxy/README.md

 add_cache_element(): Adds a response to the cache. find(): Searches for a URL in the cache and updates its access time. remove_cache_element(): Removes the least recently used cache element when the cache exceeds its size limit.

+## Error Handling
+The proxy server implements various HTTP status codes:

+400 Bad Request: Invalid request format.
+403 Forbidden: Access denied to the requested resource.
+404 Not Found: The requested resource could not be found.
+500 Internal Server Error: Server encountered an unexpected condition.